concaticus/DylanEsteban_T1A3/README.md

 end
 ```

 This, for example, would return the likes of: You currently have: 1 searched league, 0 searched teams, & 3 searched players.
 This aids in readability of the app but also helps the program conform to language conventions, handling any awkward errors relating to readability.
+Issue with displaying saved results via 'Display' in the menu persists.
+Further debugging required to ascertain the issue.

 ### Feature 3: Exit Feature